preethamcoder/Log-File-Error-Captures/README.md

 Feel free to modify the index of the comparator as per your convinience.

 There are 2 versions of the code, one is  time-optimized and another is a repeated add-delete version.

+I have provided a sample log-file to test this code.